-This focus on learning outcomes emphasizes that it is the quality of a CAS activity is of most importance.
+This focus on learning outcomes emphasizes that it is the quality of a CAS activity what is more important.
 The guideline for the minimum amount of CAS activity is approximately the equivalent of half a day per school week (three to four hours per week), or approximately 150 hours in total, with a reasonable balance between creativity, activity and service.
 "Hour counting", however, is not encouraged.